Augmentation varieties and disk potentials I: Regularization

 \subsection{Intersection multiplicities}

 We develop a notion of fractional intersection multiplicity with the divisors at infinity, related to the sum of actions of Reeb chords.
 Fractional intersection multiplicities with the divisors at infinity are defined by integrating the Thom class.
-Let $u: (S,\partial S) \to (X,L)$ be a punctured surface bounding $L$ asymptotic to Reeb orbits and chords.
-Then we get a compactified map $\ol{u}:\to (\ol{X},\ol{L})$.
-The {\em intersection number} of $\ol{u}$ with $Y_\pm$ is the pairing of $[\ol{u}]$ with $[\on{Thom}_{Y_\pm}]$.
-As usual, the intersection number may be computed as a sum of (now fractional) local intersection numbers, proportional to the sum of actions at the intersection points: